operator-framework/enhancements/enhancements/split_helm_ansible_into_their_repos.md

 - I am a maintainer/contributor, I want to see the projects adopting concepts such as [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and [Single Responsibility principle](https://en.wikipedia.org/wiki/Single, so that I can maintain, read and re-use them easily
 - I am a Helm/Ansible operator developer, I want to need to update my projects only when the new release address changes my type of project, so that I can easily keep my operator projects updated.
-- I am a Helm/Ansible operator developer, I want to need to update my projects only when the new release address changes my type of project, so that I can easily keep my operator projects updated.

 #### Provide the based-operator image implementation as lib